 Lead Graphic Design

-ZeroProductivity who also goes by the name "Z" is a Brooklyn based street artist whose work focuses on graphic design, illustration, photography and digital art.
-His work has appeared in exhibitions and events at notable establishments such as the Brooklyn Historical Society, Brooklyn Museum Shop, City Reliquary, The High Line, the Museum of Modern Art Design Store and myplasticheart.
-He also represent the company Boundless Brooklyn as a featured artist at company events and live demos.
-One of his digital artworks is also permanently featured on Microsoft's Xbox One video game console worldwide as a selectable gamerpic.
+ZROPRO who also goes by the name "Z" is a Brooklyn based artist whose work focuses on graphic design, illustration, mural, photography, product design and sculpting.
+His work has appeared in exhibitions and events at notable establishments such as the Brooklyn Historical Society, Brooklyn Museum Shop, The High Line, The Museum of Modern Art Design Store, The L.I.S.A.
+Project NYC, Macy’s, Make A Wish Foundation, Microsoft Xbox One, ComplexCon, NewYork ComicCon and myplasticheart.